 - Student participation in high impact practices

-- Course sections with embedded support
+- Course sections with supplemental instruction

 - Course Success Rate after interim grade date